Beginner's Guide to OpenTelemetry & Django (2026)

 python3 manage.py createsuperuser

-The sample app creates an admin login as shown in the picture below.
+The sample app creates an admin account as shown in the picture below.

-.
-In this step, you just need to configure a few environment variables for your OTLP exporters.
-Environment variables that need to be configured:
+We're almost done.
+In the last step, we just need to configure a few environment variables for the OTLP exporters.

 OTEL_RESOURCE_ATTRIBUTES=service.name=sample-django-app \